-Generally speaking, any income that you earn from the United Nations can be received on a tax free or a tax reduced basis in Canada.
+Generally speaking, any income that you earn from the United Nations can be received on a tax-free or a tax reduced the basis in Canada.
 This will depend on the specific convention between the United Nations and that specific country.
-There are different rules to follow depending on whether your employment is directly with the UN or one if its affiliate bodies.
+There are different rules to follow depending on whether your employment is direct with the UN or one of its affiliate bodies.
 To be considered an employee of the United Nations, you must have a clear written employment agreement with the UN.
 However, this situation may be further complicated if you work for the United Nations abroad.
 In this case, the Canada Revenue Agency will have to assess whether you are a resident or a non-resident of Canada.
 The CRA does this by examining your personal, family, and economic ties to Canada.

 Non-Residents of Canada

 If you are deemed to be a non-resident of Canada, then the United Nations tax convention with Canada will not apply to you; therefore, you will not be liable for Canadian income taxes on your UN earnings.
 Find out the 10 major tax implications of becoming a non-resident of Canada.

 If you are deemed as a resident of Canada, then the income earned from the United Nations can be exempted from tax in Canada.
 When completing your Canadian tax return as a resident of Canada, report the amount you received from the UN on line 104 of your income tax return.
 Also, report the same amount on line 256 as a tax deduction; this line is called Income Exempt from a Tax Treaty